What Are Soy Protein Isolate and Methylcellulose November 19, 2018

 Once the fats are removed from the soybean, it’s then soaked in an ethanol or an acidic bath to remove carbohydrates and any lingering flavor.

+The final result is the 90 percent soy protein isolate you get in your non-organic protein powders.
 Now, I’ll be completely real with you.
 There are plenty of soy products that don’t allow hexane extraction.
 If you buy only organic soy products you shouldn’t have to worry about that scary neurotoxin entering your body.

 Methylcellulose, also known as methyl cellulose is a chemical compound taken from vegetable cellulose through heating with a caustic solution and treatment with methyl chloride.
 The end product is a white odorless powdery substance that swells up in the presence of liquid.